SALT-Lab-Human-AI/project-check-point-1-miai/app/README.md

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

----

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

----

-## 🙏 Acknowledgments

-- VAPI for voice AI infrastructure
-- Google Gemini for AI evaluation capabilities
-- Firebase for authentication and database
-- The open-source community for amazing tools and libraries

----

-## 📞 Support

-For issues, questions, or suggestions:
-- Open an issue on GitHub
-- Check existing documentation in `/lib/prompts/` for AI prompt details
-- Review `FEATURES.md` for detailed feature documentation

----

 **Built with ❤️ for helping candidates ace their interviews**